tjesi/TTM4205/README.md

 ## Ed Forum

 We will use Ed as a forum in this course.
 Access to the forum is granted for students enrolled and can be found through blackboard sidebar, go to Forum -> Ed Discussion.
-The forum can also be accessed directly through this link: [edstem.org/eu/courses/1290/](https://edstem.org/eu/courses/1290/discussion/)
+The forum can also be accessed directly through this link: [edstem.org/eu/courses/1290](https://edstem.org/eu/courses/1290/discussion).

-## Course materials
+## Course Materials

 The course materials are the lecture slides, references therein, and the assignments.
 We do not require that you buy any books, but can recommend the following literature: